Somerville Public Schools Preschool programs

 SPS AFTERSCHOOL PROGRAM

-Afterschool programming is available for all children enrolled in Somerville Public Schools, including children enrolled in our Head Start classrooms, located within our public schools through Somerville Community Schools.
+Afterschool programming is available to students enrolled in Somerville Public Schools who are ages four years and older.
+The program sites are located within our public schools through Somerville Community Schools.
 This is a fee-based program and scholarships are available.
 To find out more, please visit the Somerville Community Schools afterschool page.
 Community Schools offers the following for preschool learners:

 - Care until 5:30 p.m.